-I knew I liked the soundman right away.
-Because I asked him if my necklace was going to be a problem for the sound.
-I had also read blog posts about sound engineers telling people to take off their jewelry, but I had bought this colorful necklace in Oaxaca, Mexico, and I really wanted to wear it because it made my chambray shirt way more exciting.
+I knew I liked the soundman right away when I asked him if my necklace was going to be a problem for the sound.
+I had read blog posts about sound engineers telling people to take off their jewelry, but I bought this colorful necklace in Oaxaca, Mexico, and I really wanted to wear it because it made my chambray shirt way more exciting.
 Like MacGyver he whipped out some clear Toupée tape and told me it wouldn't be a problem.

 Below is a clip I filmed right before we met the crew and began tapping.